PratikshaPandaPKP/Bharat-Intern-Machine-Learning-Tasks/README.md

-Task 1: House Price Prediction

-Task 2: Movie Recommendations Using Collaborative Filtering
+Task 1: Movie Recommendations Using Collaborative Filtering

-Task 3: Iris Classification
+Task 2: Iris Classification

-Dataset.rar: Contains dataset of all 3 tasks as a zip file.
+Dataset.rar: Contains dataset of all 2 tasks as a zip file.